 Command Description Add Control Panel Add a new contol panel to the controller.
-For more details see "Control Panel" (p.
-55).
+For more details see Control Panel.
+Import Control Panel Import a pre-configured control panel for use in the project.
+See Import a Control Panel for more information.
 Add KVB Project Add a new KVB panel which is embedded into the contoller.
-For more details see "KVB Project" (p.
-58).
-Import KVB Project Import a compressed ("zipped") KVB project, which may be created in KAS or KVB.
+For more details see KVB Project.
+Import KVB Project Import a compressed ("zipped") KVB project, which may be created in \mbox{KAS} or KVB.
 The system will validate the compressed KVB project and add the panel.
-Import Control Panel Import a pre-configured control panel for use in the project.
-See "Import a Control Panel" (p.
-60) for more information.
+Add SafePLC2 Project Add a node to the tree that allows you to access a SafePLC2 project directly from the KAS IDE.
+See Working with SafePLC2 Projects for more information.
+Import SafePLC2 Select a .
+SPL2 file to import.
+Project There may only be a single instance of a SafePLC2 project in the KAS IDE.
+If none exists, a SafePLC2 Project will be added to the end of the Project tree.
+If there is a project you will be prompted to overwrite the project or cancel the import.
+Note that the import cannot occur if SafePLC2 is running.
 Add Fieldbus Add a node to access the Fieldbus Editor.
 See for more information.
 Access Web Server This command opens the web server interface in the GUI.
-See "Access the WebServer From the IDE" (p.
-58) and "Using the KAS Web Server" (p.
-460) for more information.
+See Access the WebServer From the IDE and Using the KAS Web Server for more information.

 Command Description Open a dialog box to configure the controller.
-See "Configure the Controller" (p.
-Properties 113) for a full description of this dialog box.
-Controller Properties Controller Configuration 10.50.68.30 Project Download project source to the controlle Enable PLC variable remote access Modbus Configuration Cycle Time (20ms - 1000ms) Other Modbus devices Cancel Figure 3-3: Configure the Device Parameters Description IP Address or COM: allows for connecting to and downloading your application to the controller.
-Changing this value modifies the IP address for the Controller.
-The last 10 IPs entered are accessible and are stored with the project.
+See Configure the Properties Controller for a full description of this dialog box.
+Controller Properties Controller Configuration 10.50.68.30 IP Address Controller Type PDMM or PCMM Project Download project source to the controller Enable PLC variable remote access Modbus Configuration -Cvde Time (20ms - 1000ms) KVB Panel Other Modbus devices Figure 3-3: Configure the Device Parameters Description IP Address or COM: allows for connecting to and downloading your application to the controller.
+Changing this value modifies the IP address for the Controller. • The last 10 IPs entered are accessible and are stored with the project.
 Selecting an item in the list and pressing the 'Delete' key will clear the entry from the list.
-When you click to choose the simulation mode, this address is disabled.
+When you click to choose the simulation mode, this address is disabléd.
 1 IMPORTANT Do not use leading zeroes when entering an IP address.
 The connection to the controller will automatically fail if leading zeroes are used.
 For example, use 10.2.3.40 instead of 010.002.003.040.
 The Controller type can be a AKD PDMM or PCMM.
-"Different Implementations" (p.
-44) Version number is used to ensure both versions of your application on the KAS IDE and the KAS Runtime are the same Enabling "Download project source to the controller" allows for comparing source on the controller to the source on your computer.
+Different Implementations Version number is used to ensure both versions of your application on the KAS IDE and the KAS Runtime are the same Enabling "Download project source to the controller" allows for comparing source on the controller to the source on your computer.
 The "Enable PLC variable remote access" is disabled by default.
-Enabling it
+Enabling it will allow users to read/write variables using an HTTP connection.
+"Modbus Configuration" sets what the Modbus will connect to and the Cycle Time specifies the update rate.